How to help recruiters find you on LinkedIn (without your employer knowing)

 Read more

-This Global Head of Business Development role sits within a leading global law firm and will play a key role in leading the firm wide global Business Development strategy for AI and provide the senior leadership skills focused on building a commercial proposition for the AI advisory function.
-You will sit amongst a high performing […]
+This Head of Business Development 12 month FTC role sits within a leading international insurance firm and will play a key role in leading the company wide Business Development and Client strategy and work closely with the senior leadership team.
+You will sit amongst a high performing senior leadership team and provide insights on BD/client […]

 • Posted Posted 4 weeks ago